 In the New Testament, three different words are translated as “wise men.”

-The Magi who worshipped Jesus.
-The first word translated “wise men” is the Greek word magos.
+The first word translated “wise man” is the Greek word magos.
 This is the same as magus, an old Persian word equivalent to the chakam of the Old Testament (above).
 Magi is the plural of magus.

 The first and only mention of magi in the New Testament is in the story of Jesus Christ's young life.
 In Matthew 2, it is recorded that they came from the East to Jerusalem looking for “he that is born King of the Jews.”
 These were magi, a priestly caste of learned men.
-The only known Magian priests East of Palestine (at the time of Christ's birth), were in ancient Media, Persia, Assyria, and Babylonia.
+The only known Magian priests East of Judea (at the time of Christ's birth), were in ancient Media, Persia, Assyria, and Babylonia.
 There is no proof of what country these men came from, and there is no consensus among the early Church Fathers.

 Although the word magic is derived from the same root as magi, and magi are generally associated with occult studies, even in our modern world.
 However, these magi seem to be different.
 There is no indication that they practiced sorcery or claimed magical powers.
 Their recorded conduct is sincere and worshipful.
 They appear to have researched the Old Testament and believed its prophecies about the Messiah.
 They apparently gained nothing material from their long journey.

 The record does not specifically say that there were three, or that they were kings; this is assumed by some from the number and types of gifts that were given to Jesus (gold, frankincense, and myrrh).
 The gifts reflected the aspects of Christ’s nature: gold to a king, myrrh to one who will die, and incense, as homage to a God.
 None of the Church Fathers suggested that these men were kings, but there was obvious wealth involved.
 It is possible that the wealth was theirs, or that they were religious or scholarly envoys of royalty in a distant land.